RaspiManu/MMM-FrameLight/README.md

 `colors` and `options` are arrays whose contents are separated by `,`.

 MMM-FrameLight works with the RGB color format.
 Each color needs to be set like `"rgb(255, 0, 0)"` (string because of data transfer to Python).
-Dimmed colors or unlit segments of effects can be realised by increasing the amount of black in the color.
+Dimmed colors or unlit segments of effects can be realized by increasing the amount of black in the color.
 The current background light color can be implemented into an effect via using `"active color"` instead of an RGB string as one of the colors.
 Doing so can lead to beautiful overlaying effects.
 The RGB values of the desired colors could be taken from the settings menu of the module (touch configuration only).

 **NOTE:** Each effect has its own number of `colors` and `options` and all of them need to be set according to the effect list below (order of `colors` and `options` matters).